 “I can enable people to have better lives.
 I love serving vets, too.
 To know I can put a smile on somebody’s face… that’s what it’s all about!”

 What motivates a man like Mike Bugg?
 He prays every day (“You’ve gotta have faith!”) and is one of those people who simply radiates compassion.
 It easy to say that he draws inspiration from the smiles and compliments.
 But many of his patients had been to many other places and had instances of dissatisfaction.
 “Anyone seeking prosthetic legs can obtain basis prosthetics somewhere, but we offer completely customized designs that fit you perfectly.
 For me to know that, is what keeps me going.”

 Not an empty boast – not even a boast, really, when Mike Bugg says it.
 It is a way of life for him, and the way of doing business, serving people, at Orthotech Prosthetics & Orthotics.

-Innovative Health Magazine is inspired to work with amazing partners who change lives of incredible people around them.
-Like Mike Bugg of Orthotech Prosthetics & Orthotics.
-In an upcoming issue we will focus more on this remarkable place… or four places, and growing.
+“Kyyba: Health & Life” is inspired to work with amazing partners who change lives of incredible people around them, like Mike Bugg of Orthotech Prosthetics & Orthotics.
+In an upcoming issue, we will focus more on this remarkable place…or four places, and growing.
 We are grateful to catch him when we can!
-When he is not busy meeting with patients, fabricating prosthetics, or visiting patients, he can be found lecturing on traveling with prosthetics; cerebral palsy; serial casting; foot plating; or other matters.
+When he is not busy meeting with patients, fabricating prosthetics, or visiting patients, he can be found lecturing on traveling with prosthetics, cerebral palsy, serial casting, foot plating, or other matters.
 Or bringing along another generation, his son Mike.
 Or tending to his only hobby, raising beef cattle.

-But you’ll find him – and Orthotech Prosthetics & Orthotics – in an upcoming issue of Innovative Health Magazine, spotlighting some of the actual stories from actual patients, young and old.
+But you’ll find him – and Orthotech Prosthetics & Orthotics – in an upcoming issue of “Kyyba: Health & Life,” spotlighting some of the actual stories from actual patients, young and old.
 Prepare to be even more inspired.